Skip to content

 Click to show Mendelian Genetics Terms Identification example problem

-Which one of the following Mendelian genetics terms correspond to the definition 'a general term for either male (sperm) or female (egg) germ cells, which unite to form the zygote'.
+Which one of the following Mendelian genetics terms correspond to the definition 'a haploid reproductive cell having the half number of chromosomes'.

 Monohybrid Cross Genotype Problem Solving